Thursday, April 30, 2026

 Determining the oribital periods of the inner planets

-Greated elongation etc. Source: wikimedia
+Greatest elongation etc. Source: wikimedia

 Using a different approach, let's consider again two planets moving around the Sun in concentric circular orbits in the same plane.